-Public art will become central to the transformation of Doncaster's train station forecourt.
-It will be the focal point of the new high quality public space which will help make this an impressive new entrance into the town centre for people arriving by train.
+Public art is central to the transformation of Doncaster's train station forecourt.
+It is the focal point of the new high quality public space which helps make this an impressive new entrance into the town centre for people arriving by train.

 A celebration of engineering, speed and connectivity